Alice Guo: Business career

 Before venturing into politics, Guo has an extensive background as a businesswoman, serving as an incorporator and holding significant shares in at least 11 companies since 2010, according to Securities and Exchange Commission records.

 Air taxi venture

 In the 2024 Senate inquiry, Guo admitted to owning a helicopter, which she acquired in 2019 and sold in 2024 to an undisclosed British firm.
 She said she meant to use the helicopter for an air taxi business but was compelled to sell the aircraft after the venture did not meet their expectations.

 Car dealership

 Westcars Incorporated is one of the businesses affiliated with Guo.
 It is a car dealership registered on March 16, 2016.
-Senator Risa Hontiveros in the 2024 Senate inquiry has alleged Guo to own 16 vehicles which includes sports utility vehicles, vans, and trucks which Guo reasoned is associated with the Westcars venture.
+Senator Risa Hontiveros, in the 2024 Senate inquiry, has alleged that Guo owns 16 vehicles, which include sports utility vehicles, vans, and trucks, which Guo reasoned are associated with the Westcars venture.

 Involvement in POGOs

 Now closed Baofu Land Development compound, a POGO hub in Bamban.

 Notice of closure in Baofu Land Development's compound in Bamban.